 A History of Vegetarian Societies in Latin America & the Caribbean

-1921 - there was a Brazilian Vegetarian Society at this time - with a speaker from the 'Naturist Society – Buenos Aires, Argentina.' - presumably the Asociacion Naturista de Buenos Aires, Argentina - which still exists and is a member of IVU today.
+1917 - A Sociedade Vegetariana Brasileira (Brazilian Vegetarian Society) was founded in Rio de Janeiro, in January 26 1917, In 1921 - we find a speaker, Dr. Juan Dulin, from the 'Naturist Society – Buenos Aires, Argentina.' - presumably the Asociacion Naturista de Buenos Aires, Argentina - which still exists and is a member of IVU today.

 1923 - 5th IVU World Vegetarian Congress, Stockholm, Sweden - [from a Congress report] . . . the Roll Call of the Delegates. . . .
 America (South) - Dr. Ruiz Ibarra ; . . .
 Spain - Dr. Ruiz Ibarra .... [from the list of papers] Dr. Ruiz Ibarra on "Nature Cure,"

 The Chairman said that, owing to the great disturbance caused by the War the Committee felt as if we ought almost to make a new beginning and that the Constitution would need some alteration.
 He invited members for the International Vegetarian Union and the delegates from the following countries expressed their desire to join :- . . .
 Spain . . .
 S. America, . . .

 Dr. Ibarra, photo right, was from Spain, and appears to have been acting on behalf of one or more societies in South America.
 Possibily one or both of those mentioned above.